bbirribbarribbo/minimanimo/README.md

 - **Team Roadmap**:
-  The project MVP consists of 7 issues and detailed role assignments and the full roadmap can be found in Sections 4 & 6 of CONTRIBUTING.md.
+  The project MVP consists of 11 issues and detailed role assignments and the full roadmap can be found in Sections 4 & 6 of CONTRIBUTING.md.

 - **Kanban Board**:
   We use GitHub Projects (Kanban board) to track all issues.
-  Each task moves through the workflow: **To Do → In Progress → Review → Done**.
+  Each task moves through the workflow: **Ready → In Progress → In Review → Done**.

 ---